 AMA West Hare Scrambles Championship Series

 The AMA West Hare Scrambles Championship Series is an 8-round series throughout California and Nevada that includes youth, ATV and amateur racing.
 Visit the AMA West Hare Scrambles Championship Series the series website for the schedule and additional information.

 New York Off-Road Association Championship

-The Western New York Off-Road Association Championship is an AMA Featured Series.
-The WNYOA won the 2017 AMA ATV Promoter of the Year award, and is known for its professionally organized events and stacked competition.
-The WNYOA series features bikes, ATV’s and Youth classes in some of the best racing in the Northeast Region.
-The series is also co-sanctioned with two rounds of the AMA Grand National Cross Country Series and two AMA East Hare Scramble rounds.
+The New York Off-Road Association Championship is an AMA Featured Series.
+The NYOA won the 2017 AMA ATV Promoter of the Year award and is known for its professionally organized events and stacked competition.
+The NYOA series features bikes, ATV’s and Youth classes in some of the best racing in the Northeast Region.

 Mid East Racing

-The Mid East Racing series is an AMA Featured Series.
-The two-day event format features hare scrambles varying from one to three hours in length at venues in the Carolinas.
+The Mid East Racing Series is an AMA Featured Series.
+Its two-day event format feature hare scrambles varying from one to three hours in length at venues in the Carolinas.
 Its events feature classes for bikes, ATVs, and youth.